Rosanna Munter: 2000–2005: Play

-Rosanna was one of hundreds of teen girls who auditioned for a spot in Play, an all-girl pop group formed by Laila Bagge, Anders Bagge, and Andreas Karlsson in Stockholm, Sweden.
-While rehearsing at Laila's house, Tommy Mottola (who was speaking with Laila on the phone) overheard the group in the background.
+Munter was one of hundreds of teen girls who auditioned for a spot in Play, an all-girl pop group formed by Laila Bagge, Anders Bagge, and Andreas Karlsson in Stockholm, Sweden.
+While rehearsing at Laila Bagge's house, Tommy Mottola (who was speaking with Laila on the phone) overheard the group in the background.
 He was so impressed with their sound that he flew them to Los Angeles a few days later.
 After performing for label executives, Play was signed to Columbia Records.

 In December 2001, Play released their first album entitled Us Against the World.
 The album peaked at number 74 on the Billboard Top 200 and their debut single, "Us Against the World", found success on Radio Disney and Nickelodeon.
 Play also made a cameo appearance in Mary-Kate and Ashley Olsen's movie Holiday in the Sun performing "Us Against the World".
 To promote the album, the group toured nearly non-stop for a year, opening for Destiny's Child, Aaron Carter, and touring with Chris Trousdale and A-Teens.
 Their song "Disco Hippie" was featured on a commercial for Build-A-Bear Workshop.
 In 2002, they recorded a song and later a filmed a video with Lil' Fizz, formerly of B2K, for the Master of Disguise film.

 In 2003, the group released their second album titled Replay which debuted at number 67 on the Billboard Top 200, and remained on the chart for several weeks.
-The album's second single "I Must Not Chase The Boys" reached Number 10 on MTV's TRL.
-The group later went on to perform "I Must Not Chase The Boys" on Live with Regis and Kelly.
+The album's second single "I Must Not Chase the Boys" reached number 10 on MTV's TRL.
+The group later went on to perform "I Must Not Chase the Boys" on Live with Regis and Kelly.
 After nearly a year hiatus, it was officially reported in October 2003 that Faye had left the group, and was replaced by Janet Leon, a 13-year-old singer from Gothenburg.

 The group's third album, Don't Stop the Music, was released in 2004.
 The group partnered with clothing brand Limited Too and became the official spokes models.
 Clothing and jewellery from the line was featured in the Swedish version of their music video for their single "everGirl".
 Limited Too used the song in commercials, and Play later toured various Limited Too stores across the U.S..
 The following year, they released Play Around the Christmas Tree, and shortly after, a compilation of their singles was released on an album titled Girl's Mind.
 In late 2005, Play released an official statement on their website, stating that the girl's were going their "separate ways".

-While in Play, Rosie generally sang Soprano Harmonies and had occasional solos.
+While in Play, Munter generally sang soprano harmonies and had occasional solos.

-2005–2010: Solo Career
+2005–2010: solo career

-After Play disbanded, Rosanna dabbled in modeling in New York City before moving back to Sweden.
-She enrolled in College and majored in Music.
+After Play disbanded, Munter dabbled in modeling in New York City before moving back to Sweden.
+She enrolled in college and majored in Music.